mbsperry/isprinklr_api/README.md

 [X] Switch away from PANDAS, I don't need that complexity.
 [ ] Re-evaluate other libraries to make sure they are all needed.
 [X] Build script to set initial configuration.
 Now will boot up with an initial default config that can be changed via api endpoints.
-[ ] If there are no active schedules get active schedule returns an error.
+[X] If there are no active schedules get active schedule returns an error. - This is ok behavior [ ] Use pipreqs to rebuild requirements.txt
-[ ] If the
+[ ] Implement APScheduler